 Nestled in the heart of sunny central Oregon, Tumalo rests along Oregon's spectacular Deschutes River.
 The campground is simultaneously close enough to the town of Bend to make an quick jaunt to the grocery store, but far enough away to escape the commotion.
-Its location makes it an ideal stepping stone for any type of outdoor activity you could possibly dream of: lush green golf courses, clear blue-ribbon trout steams, pristine alpine lakes, miles upon miles of challenging yet scenic hiking and mountain bike trails, and of course the Cascade Mountains are all within easy reach.
+Its location makes it an ideal stepping stone for any outdoor activity you could dream of: lush green golf courses, clear blue-ribbon trout steams, pristine alpine lakes, miles of challenging and miles of scenic hiking and mountain bike trails.